-Alternative Energy | Fireside Chat Takeaways – We hosted a fireside chat with Jonathan Doochin, CEO of Soligent on 5/4.
-Soligent is one of the largest pure play solar equipment distributors in the Americas, headquartered in Petaluma, California.
+Alternative Energy | Fireside Chat Takeaways – We hosted a fireside chat with Jonathan Doochin, CEO of Soligent on May 4, 2020.
+Soligent is one of the largest pure-play solar equipment distributors in the Americas, headquartered in Petaluma, California.
 We include our takeaways and call transcript in this note.
-A replay of the call is available through 5/11 on 855-859-2056, pwd 7657804.
+A replay of the call is available on May 11, 2020, through 855-859-2056, pwd 7657804.

-· Residential solar slowdown has bottomed out, but recovery not before Q3: Jon saw the COVID-19-related slowdown result in lower installations in early April (up to 50% below the runrate), but noted that demand picked up in mid-April with new online tools for sales/permitting.
+Residential Solar Slowdown Has Bottomed Out, But Recovery Not Before Q3: Jon saw the COVID-19-related slowdown result in lower installations in early April (up to 50% below the run rate), but noted that demand picked up in mid-April with new online tools for sales/permitting.
 However, sales conversion rates are low as customers await market certainty.
-Jon expects the market to return to normalized sales volumes in late Q3, but could get delayed if COVID-19-related shutdowns make a comeback.
+Jon expects the market to return to normalized sales volumes in late Q3 but could get delayed if COVID-19-related shutdowns make a comeback.

 Technology Preference: Jon saw Enphase (ENPH) and SolarEdge (SEDG) maintaining their duopoly in the solar inverter market with no clear winner, but expects growth in storage to be a game-changer and provides both to build an ecosystem of product and services around the inverter.
 We have discussed both of their ecosystem plans in our analyst day takeaways from late last year (note links – 12/16 ENPH, 11/26 SEDG).
 The racking market is dominated by IronRidge after its acquisition of QuickMount PV.
 The solar panel market has seen efficiency improvements but is relatively commoditized with strong price reductions this year.
 The distribution channel is carrying ~2-3 months of inventory on hand which has remained unchanged despite supply worries before March (from Asia).